emmanueltouzery/prelude-ts/README.md

 ```

 The collections are also javascript iterables, so if you have an ES6 runtime,
 you can use the `for .. of` construct on them.
+If you're not familiar with
+immutable collections, `list.append(newItem)` keeps `list` unchanged; `append`
+returns a new list.
+Immutability helps reasonning about code.

 You can check the tests for examples of use, and browse the
 **[API documentation](http://emmanueltouzery.github.io/prelude.ts/apidoc/globals.html)**.